thanos-io/thanos/docs/components/store.md

 ### Redis index cache

-The `memcached` index cache allows to use [Redis](https://redis.io) as cache backend.
+The `redis` index cache allows to use [Redis](https://redis.io) as cache backend.
 This cache type is configured using `--index-cache.config-file` to reference the configuration file or `--index-cache.config` to put yaml config directly:

 ```yaml mdox-exec="go run scripts/cfggen/main.go --name=cacheutil.RedisClientConfig"
 type: REDIS